-Best Practice State South Carolina
+- Best Practice State

+South Carolina

+- 9 States Meet Goal

-Alabama, Arkansas, Indiana, Kentucky, Louisiana, Massachusetts, New Jersey, North Carolina, West Virginia
+Alabama, Arkansas, Indiana, Kentucky,

+Louisiana, Massachusetts, New Jersey,

+North Carolina, West Virginia

-14 States Nearly Meet Goal
+- 14 States Nearly Meet Goal

-Colorado, Connecticut, Delaware, Iowa, Kansas, Maine, Michigan, MISSISSIPPI, Nebraska, New York, Oklahoma, Rhode Island, Utah, Virginia
+Colorado, Connecticut, Delaware, Iowa,

+Kansas, Maine, Michigan, Mississippi,

+Nebraska, New York, Oklahoma, Rhode Island,

+Utah, Virginia

+- 9 States Partly Meet Goal

-Arizona, California, Maryland, Missouri, New Mexico, Ohio, Pennsylvania, Tennessee, Washington
+Arizona, California, Maryland, Missouri,

+NEW MEXICO, Ohio, Pennsylvania,

+Tennessee, Washington

-5 States Meet a Small Part of Goal Florida, Idaho, South Dakota, Texas
+- 5 States Meet a Small Part of Goal Florida, Idaho, South Dakota, Texas, Wisconsin

-Florida, Idaho, South Dakota, Texas, Wisconsin

-( ) 13 States Do Not Meet Goal

-Alaska, District of Columbia, Georgia, Hawaii, Illinois, Minnesota, Montana, Nevada, New Hampshire, North Dakota, Oregon, Vermont, Wyoming
+- States Do Not Meet Goal Alaska, District of Columbia, Georgia, Hawaii, Illinois, Minnesota, Montana, Nevada, New Hampshire, North Dakota, Oregon, Vermont, Wyoming

-State Nearly Meets Goal

-Mississippi requires that all new teachers receive mentoring.
-The state mandates that all new teachers are assigned a mentor prior to the start of school and allows the "selection, nature and extent of mentor teachers" to be determined by the school district.
-However, Mississippi requires that mentor programs include "beginning teacher and mentor teacher consultations and observations, orientation sessions, and professional development training, which should include classroom discipline and/or management training," as well as a minimum of 90 hours of contact between mentors and new teachers.
-Mentors must also successfully complete an approved training program.
-Recently, state legislation committed funding for veteran teachers who provide mentoring services for new teachers.
-Beginning in the 2008-09 school year, mentors will receive \$1,000 for each new teacher (up to two) they are assigned.
-A district may also grant release time for additional duties.

-Mississippi Statutes 37-9-205 and 37-9-211 http://www.mde.k12.ms.us/mtc/index.htm
+New Mexico requires that all new teachers receive mentoring.
+The state mandates that all new teachers participate in its mentoring program throughout their first year of employment and that mentors are required to receive additional training.
+A regular review and evaluation process to assess the program's effectiveness is also mandatory.
+All other logistics are left to the local districts.

+New Mexico Statutes 22-10A-9

-Mississippi nearly meets this goal.
-Mentors should be required to be trained in a content area or grade level similar to that of the new teachers, and the state should mandate a method for performance evaluation.
+New Mexico meets this goal in part.
+To ensure that provided support is meaningful, the state should require more specific induction strategies that can be successfully implemented, even in poorly managed schools, such as intensive mentoring, seminars appropriate to grade level or subject area, a reduced teaching load and/or frequent release time to observe other teachers.
+New Mexico should also set a timeline in which mentors are assigned to all new teachers throughout the state, soon after the commencing of teaching, to offer support during those critical first weeks of school.
+Mentors should be required to be trained in a content area or grade level similar to that of the new teachers, and to attract the most qualified participants to the mentor program; guaranteed compensation is also a wise inclusion.

-Mississippi was helpful in providing NCTQ with the facts necessary for our analysis.

-Does Mississippi policy articula the elements of an effective induprogram?
+Does New Mexico policy articula the elements of an effective indu program?

 Mentoring for all new teachers YES

 Mentoring of sufficient frequency and duration YES

-Mentoring provided at beginning of school year YES
+Mentoring provided at beginning of school year NO

 Careful selection of mentors NO

 Mentors must be trained YES

-Mentors must be evaluated NO
+Mentors must be evaluated YES

-Use of a variety of effective induction strategies YES
+Use of a variety of effective induction strategies NO

-Mentor is compensated YES
+Mentor is compensated NO